+I know I’ve talked here about foods I crave that aren’t quite right in my adopted country, and pickles top that list!
 British gherkins just don’t do it for me- they are too sweet and multi-flavoured.
 When I say I crave pickles, I really mean it- I am known in my family for saving the jar and drinking the pickle juice!
-There is nothing better than a nice, crisp and juicy kosher dill pickle.
-Actually, one of my favourite childhood “trips” was to go to the supermarket with my dad and pick the pickle from the barrel (but I did not pick a peck of pickled peppers, just to set the record straight).
+To me, there is nothing better than a nice, crisp and juicy kosher dill pickle.
+Actually, one of my favourite childhood ‘trips’ was to go to the supermarket with my dad and pick the pickle from the barrel (but I did not pick a peck of pickled peppers, just to set the record straight).

-Some of the dill pickle recipes I came across had “pickling seasonings” in the ingredients.
+Some of the dill pickle recipes I came across online had ‘pickling seasonings’ in the ingredients.
 Unnamed, mixed spices always make me nervous when purchasing them outside of the area in which the writer purchased them- you never know how different each culture or nation’s take on the mixture will be from the intended flavour.
 Checking into the ingredients of pickling spices, I decided to skip them for my first attempt because some of the flavours evoke sweetness (like cloves) for me, something I wanted to avoid.

-This is my augmented recipe, using 4 medium cucumbers, it was exactly 2 Lbs and the jar is 1.5 litres.
+Using 4 medium cucumbers, it was exactly 2 Lbs and the jar is 1.5 litres.
 I had a bit of vinegar juice left over, but that’s fine.

 - 6 C water

-1/3 C salt (make sure it has not been iodized or had anything added)
+- 1/3 C salt (make sure it has not been iodized or had anything added)

-Start on medium heat, stirring these ingredients together and bring to a rapid boil.
+- Start on medium heat, stirring these ingredients together and bring to a rapid boil.
 This is your brine.

-Put the lid on and pop them in your fridge.
+- Put the lid on and pop them in your fridge.
 Resist the urge to eat them for four days!

-When these have been gobbled up, make a batch of “refrigerator pickles”.
+When these have been gobbled up, make a batch of ‘refrigerator pickles’.
 Reuse this brine by thinly slicing cucumbers and placing them in jar.
 Let them sit for 4-5 days and they will have soaked up enough flavour to be ‘lightly flavoured’ pickles!